rtrlib/rbv/README.md

 ## stand-alone server

 You can run RBV as a stand-alone server using python only, without a big-iron such as apache.
-RBV uses the integrated webserver of the[flask] microframework.
+RBV uses the integrated webserver of the [flask] microframework.
-For testing just type `python rbv.py` and the server starts on `localhost` with port 5000.
+For testing just type `python rbv.py` and the server starts on *localhost* with port *5000*.
+Point your browser to http://localhost:5000.

 If you want public access modify `www_validator_server` entry in [src/settings.py](src/settings.py).
 To allow access from any interface, set